 Just like in real life: the card flop is followed by a card top.
-Before you join in the excitement with the celebrities in the jungle camp this evening, the next two episodes of the series “Game of Thrones” will be shown on RTL 2.
-And there is also a card game for this, admittedly strong, license that lets fans and card game lovers immerse themselves in the story of the game of thrones.
-I would like to introduce you to the HBO version of the GoT card game and already recommend that you try this card game: fun guaranteed!
+Before you join the celebrities in the jungle camp again tonight, the next two episodes of the series "Game of Thrones" are running on RTL 2.
+And there is also a card game for this, admittedly strong, license that allows fans and card game lovers to delve deep into the history of the Game of Thrones.
+I would like to introduce you to the HBO version of the GoT card game and I already recommend that you try this card game: fun guaranteed!

 Game of Thrones - The Card Game